In project management, time tracking refers to keeping track of the amount of time team members spend doing all or part of the work they’re assigned.

 2. Bring your entire team aboard

-In order to drive acceptance and usage by your team, you must demonstrate that that time tracking will help them do their best work, and point out what you can change to simplify project delivery.
+In order to drive acceptance and usage by your team, you must demonstrate that time tracking will help them do their best work, and point out what you can change to simplify project deliverables.
 Otherwise, like we all know, trying to create change arbitrarily will stagnate and hinder projects unnecessarily.

 3. Remind your team to actually use their trackers

-Like any change, it needs constant reminding for your team to keep their time logs accurate and up to date.
+Like any change, it needs constant reminding for your remote team to keep their time logs accurate and up to date.
 Get your team’s feedback and see if it’s actually working and helping them to be more productive.

 4. Analyze your time tracking data.